xihongzhuang/PasswordAsAService/README.md

 Start
 --------------
-//to start the backend MicroService:
+start the backend MicroService and listening on port 8080:
 ``` sh
 $ npm start
 ```